Open source · MIT License

 Download the Vibe player for macOS or build from source.

-macOS 14 Sonoma or later · MIT License · Free & open source
+macOS 14 Sonoma or later · Apple Silicon only · MIT License · Free & open source